 Probate courts hear cases involving decedent estates, trusts, conservatorships, powers of attorney, and similar matters.
-Our top attorneys have appeared in probate court in hundreds of such cases on a wide array of matters.
-We will help you avoid probate court if you can – or efficiently navigate it if necessary.
+Our firm has appeared in probate court in hundreds of such cases on a wide array of matters.

 “Probate” also refers to the court-supervised process that transfers legal title of property from a decedent’s estate to his or her beneficiaries.
 Absent prior arrangements for “non-probate” transfer of property after death, estates over a certain size must be transferred through probate.

 These proceedings include, but are not limited to, steps to: prove that the will is valid; appoint a legal representative with authority to act on behalf of the decedent; identify and inventory the decedent’s property and have it appraised; pay debts and taxes, and distribute the remaining property.